The Santa Cruz Banana Belt: Gardening in the County's Most Balanced Microclimate

 Practical difference: Beach areas struggle to ripen tomatoes and peppers.
 You don't.

-Banana Belt vs. Inland Mountains (Boulder Creek, Ben Lomond sunny)
+Banana Belt vs. Inland Mountains (Boulder Creek, Ben Lomond Sunny)

 You have: